rsyncOSX/RsyncUIdocs/content/post/Built.md

 {{< figure src="/images/Xcode/Logger.png" alt="" position="center" style="border-radius: 8px;" >}}

 And the OSLogs might be read by using the Console app.
-Be sure to set the Action in Console app menu to `Include Info Messages`.
+Be sure to set the Action in Console app menu to `Include Info Messages` and enter `no.blogspot.RsyncUI` as subsystem within the search field.

 {{< figure src="/images/Xcode/console.png" alt="" position="center" style="border-radius: 8px;" >}}